codingMustache/codingMustache/README.md

 ## Joke of the Day

-Two guys walked into a bar, the third one ducked.
+Why was the shirt happy to hang around the tank top?
+Because it was armless

 ## Daily Trivia

-Which of the following computer components can be built using only NAND gates?
+On which day did the World Wide Web go online?
- 1. CPU
+ 1. November 24, 1995
- 2. Register
+ 2. November 12, 1990
- 3. RAM
+ 3. December 17, 1996
- 4. ALU
+ 4. December 20, 1990

 <details>
   <summary>Answer</summary>
-  ALU
+  December 20, 1990
 </details>